wix-incubator/wix-react-tools/docs/react-component-features/README.md

 }
 ```

-###Feature Types
+### Feature Types
 *(Typescript specific)*

 Some Features extend the API of the component.
 The most common example is an feature that adds new properties to a component.
-In order for the component's API to reflect these properties it has to declare them beforehand
+In order for the component's API to reflect these properties it has to declare them in the static signature of the original component
-(This overhead derives directly from [Typescript's support for mixins](https://www.typescriptlang.org/docs/handbook/mixins.html)).
+(This overhead derives from [Typescript's support for mixins](https://www.typescriptlang.org/docs/handbook/mixins.html) and from lacking support for generic customization of function types).
 Such features will set according demands from the provided component's type,
 so that enhancing a component that does not declare the correct API will result in Typescript validation errors.

-The expected properties type will then be exported under the feature's namespace as `feature.Props`.
+By convention, `feature`s properties type will be exported under the its namespace as `feature.Props`.

 example: